janlay/openai-cloudflare/README.md

 Now you have the new service created and it shows you the detail of the service.

-## 3. Config the new created service - Trigger
+## 3. Configure the newly created service - Trigger
 1. Click "Triggers" on the tab bar.
 2. Click "Add Custom Domain" button.
 3. Input the domain you want to use, such as `gpt.mydomainname.com`.
 Don't worry, Cloudflare can automatically configure the proper DNS settings for this.